Why gift vouchers make a bad Christmas present

 Even where a troubled firm is taken over, or holding a final clearout sale, changes to terms and conditions can make gift cards and vouchers difficult to use.

-For example when women’s clothes store Jane Norman went bust in July, the administrators changed the terms and conditions on gift cards for the store.
-The new rules meant consumers could only spend the cards on full price items, and the total spend had to be twice the value of the gift voucher.
+For example when women’s clothes store Jane Norman first went bust in 2011, the administrators changed the terms and conditions on gift cards for the store.
+The new rules meant people could only spend the cards on full price items, and the total spend had to be twice the value of the gift voucher.

-Similarly when Borders went under in 2009, customers had to match their voucher with the same amount to use it in the store’s final sales.
+Similarly when Borders went under in 2009, customers had to match their voucher by spending the same amount on top in order to use their voucher in the store’s final sales.
 So if you had a £20 voucher you had to spend another £20 of your own money on top, just to use it.

-And when Zavvi went bust a few years ago administrators simply refused to honour gift vouchers in the final “clearout” sales.
+And when Zavvi went bust several years ago administrators simply refused to honour gift vouchers in the final 'clearout' sales.

 Unfortunately, although it might not seem fair, retailers are within their rights to do this.
 Under insolvency law, the terms and conditions of gift cards can be revised when a company goes into administration.